NLnetLabs/krill/doc/development/hsm/connectivity.md

 via an established connection and/or to (re)establish connections as necessary, and contains some metadata describing the backend being connected to which was determined when moving from the `Probing` to the `Usable` state.

+Note that probe status never moves backwards in the lifetime of a single Krill process from (un)usable to probing.